Innovativaltd/RiskAdjustedReturn/README.md

 **Overview of code:**
-The data directory only has a sample of ~1000 files (uploading of large number of files is restricted by github) But the Jupyter Notebook can download all historic data for all stocks on NIFTY from yahoo finance.
+The data directory only has a sample of ~1000 files (uploading of large number of files is restricted by github) But the Jupyter Notebook can download all historic data (~1.2 GB) for all stocks on NIFTY from yahoo finance.
 It can be easily modified to suit any stock exchange by changing the list of stocks in 'tickers' variable

+Opening the directory using Microsoft VScode (with proper extensions installed) will prompt to open the code in a docker container.
+All python dependencies are listed in requirements.txt